tar80/tartar.nvim/readme.md

    repeatable_z({ 'h', 'l' })
    ```

 1. **Enabling continuous key input.
-Executes the key you type and another key**
+Executes the key you type and another key:**

    In this pattern, a table is specified as an argument to the closure function.
    Additionally, for the table element, specify a tuple of {"input key", "execution key"}